-If you own a Texas business or are doing business in Texas and another business has infringed upon your patent or other intellectual property, has stolen trade secrets, or has used a dishonest officer, partner, owner, or employee to damage your business; please feel free to submit an inquiry or send an e-mail to Texas Patent Infringement Lawyer Jason Coomer.
-He provides advice to business owners concerning Texas patent infringement lawsuits, Texas theft of trade secrets lawsuits, Texas shareholder actions, Texas breach of fiduciary duty lawsuits, Texas conflict of interest lawsuits, Texas unfair business competition lawsuits, Texas intentional interference with business contracts lawsuits, and other Texas business tort litigation.
+If you own a business or are doing business in Texas and another business has infringed upon your patent or other intellectual property, has stolen trade secrets, or has used a dishonest officer, partner, owner, or employee to damage your business; please feel free to submit an inquiry to our patent infringement law firm or send an e-mail to Texas patent litigation lawyer Jason Coomer.
+He provides advice to business owners and inventors concerning patent infringement lawsuits, patent infringement litigation, and other Texas business tort litigation.

 Once valuable trade secrets and intellectual property is stolen, these dishonest businesses will infringe on intellectual property and use other people's intellectual property as their own to unfairly compete.
 Without the cost of developing their own technology and intellectual property, these dishonest firms can often charge less and drive the original developers of the technology out of business or at least greatly hurt the revenue of the original developer.